The Advanced pane has four tabs: “General”, “Files and Folders”, “Shortcuts”, and “Feeds”.

 You can also enter an OpenURL URL by hand in the Resolver field.
 Most resolvers use OpenURL version 1.0, but 0.1 is still in use.
 Ask your librarian for more information, or check our own list of OpenURL resolvers.

-Open about:config - Opens the “about:config” window, allowing you to configure Zotero's hidden preferences.
+Click the “Config Editor” button to configure Zotero's hidden preferences.